List of Fantastic Beasts characters: Gellert Grindelwald

 Gellert Grindelwald is an infamous, powerful dark wizard who caused mass violence, terror, and chaos around the globe, seeking to lead a new Wizarding World Order based on his strong belief in wizarding superiority.
 He was in a relationship with Dumbledore when the two were teenagers.

 Grindelwald is portrayed by Johnny Depp in Fantastic Beasts And Where To Find Them and Crimes of Grindelwald, by Mads Mikkelsen in The Secrets of Dumbledore, by Colin Farrell disguised as Graves, and by Jamie Campbell Bower as a teenager.

 Leta Lestrange

 Leta Lestrange (played by Zoë Kravitz, by Thea Lamb as a teenager and by Tuby Wooldenfen as a child) is an emotionally damaged and confused young woman who still exerts some control over Newt, who was once, and possibly still is, in love with her.
+She appears in the first film in just an animated photograph.

 Introduced in Fantastic Beasts: The Crimes of Grindelwald

 Theseus Scamander

 Theseus Scamander (played by Callum Turner) is Newt Scamander's older brother who works in the Auror Office of the Department of Magical Law Enforcement.